Submit Article

 What Were the Facts of This Case?

-For the 2nd Arbitration, the terms of reference included issues concerning whether findings in the 1st Award remained final and binding despite the High Court’s setting aside, and whether FR was precluded from pleading certain claims in the second arbitration by reason of the earlier award and the setting-aside proceedings.
-The new arbitrator issued a partial award dated 29 February 2012 (“the Partial Award”), including a ruling that FR was not precluded from pleading its claim for breach of contract in the 2nd Arbitration.
+In accordance with this direction, FR initiated the 2nd Arbitration on 20 September 2010.
+The Terms of Reference for this second proceeding were comprehensive, covering whether the findings in the 1st Award remained final and binding despite the High Court's setting-aside order, and whether FR was precluded from pleading certain claims.
+DSEA argued that FR was barred from pursuing the breach of contract claim because it had allegedly failed to proceed with it during certain stages of the first arbitration and the subsequent court proceedings.
+On 29 February 2012, the new arbitrator issued a Partial Award.
+The arbitrator found in favor of FR on the preliminary issue, ruling that FR was not precluded from pleading its claim for breach of contract in the 2nd Arbitration.

 How Did the Court Analyse the Issues?

-The analysis therefore turned on whether the ICC Rules 1998, as adopted in the JVA, amounted to an agreement to exclude the s 49(1) appeal.
-The court identified the relevant ICC provision: Art 28(6) of the ICC Rules 1998.
-That article states that every award shall be binding on the parties, and that by submitting the dispute to arbitration under the rules, the parties undertake to carry out the award without delay and are deemed to have waived their right to “any form of recourse” insofar as such waiver can validly be made.
+"Every Award shall be binding on the parties.
+By submitting the dispute to arbitration under these Rules, the parties undertake to carry out any Award without delay and shall be deemed to have waived their right to any form of recourse insofar as such waiver can validly be made." (at [14])

 What Was the Outcome?